-- Do your due diligence with regard to the developer.
+- Do your due diligence and research the developer.

 - Ensure you have a contract that safeguards your rights and investment.

-- Have this checked by a lawyer before signing.
+- Have the contract confirmed by a lawyer before signing it.

 - Keep in touch with the developer and ask to be informed of any issues or modifications.

-- Don’t individualise the property too much to your tastes if you are not the one moving in, as simplistic, more generic properties are easier to rent.
+- Do not individualise the property too much to your tastes if you are not going to use it for residential purposes as simplistic, more generic properties are easier to rent out.

-- Do think about which extras in the property could generate more rent or interest – i.e. a western kitchen.
+- Take into consideration which extras in the property could generate more rent or interest – i.e. a western kitchen.

-- Remember the earlier in the construction process you purchase the property, the better the deal.
+And remember, the earlier in the construction process you purchase a property, the better the deal you’ll get.

 Do not hesitate to get in touch with us at phuketcondo.net if you have any further questions regarding off plan property investments on Phuket.